-These are five examples of supplements that may be useful to use along with a healthy diet.
+These are five examples of supplements that boost performance and may be useful to use along with a healthy diet.
 Each of these supplements has been well studied.
 Even so, know before diving in, individual responses and side effects may vary.
 Try these supplements during regular training, well ahead of your competition to see how you respond.
 Also, note that youth athletes should avoid supplements.
 If you want more about how to weigh the benefits of supplements versus food read our previous blog.
 For more information, about how to incorporate sports supplements into your training seek the assistance of a local sports dietitian.
 Happy training!

 - Maughan RJ, Burke LM, Dvorak J, Larson-Meyer DE, Peeling P, Phillips SM, Rawson ES, Walsh NP, Garthe I, Geyer H, Meeusen R, van Loon LJC, Shirreffs SM, Spriet LL, Stuart M, Vernec A, Currell K, Ali VM, Budgett RG, Ljungqvist A, Mountjoy M, Pitsiladis YP, Soligard T, Erdener U, Engebretsen L. IOC consensus statement: dietary supplements and the high-performance athlete.
 Br J Sports Med.
 2018 Apr;52(7):439-455. doi: 10.1136/bjsports-2018-099027.
 Epub 2018 Mar 14.
 PMID: 29540367; PMCID: PMC5867441.